Baby development at 9-10 months: what’s happening

 - Read together: you can develop your baby’s imagination by reading, talking about the pictures in books and telling stories.
 These activities also help your baby to understand language and learn to read as they get older.

 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
-Your baby will use special baby cues to let you know when they’ve had enough and what they need.
+Your baby will use baby cues to let you know when they’ve had enough and what they need.

 Parenting a 10-month-old

 As a parent, you’re always learning.
 It’s OK to feel confident about what you know.
-And it’s also OK to admit you don’t know something and ask questions or get help.
+And it’s OK to admit you don’t know something and ask questions or get help.

 When to be concerned about baby development

-See your child and family health nurse or GP if you have any concerns or notice that your 10-month-old has any of the following issues.
+You know your baby best.
+So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that your 10-month-old has any of the following issues.

 Seeing, hearing and communicating